-Make Your Glass Safe For Birds
+Make Existing Glass Safe For Birds

 Keys for Success

-Always add patterns on the outside surface of glass.
-Place markers 2 inches apart if using window film or paint (or 4 inches if using hanging paracords).
-If you use just one or a few stickers, or if markers are spaced too far apart, birds will try to fly through the gaps the way they fly through gaps in a tree canopy, and they will hit the glass.
+- If you use just one or a few stickers, or if markers are spaced too far apart, birds will try to fly through the gaps the way they fly through gaps in a tree canopy, and they will hit the glass.

 Follow These Simple Steps to Make Your Glass Safe for Birds

-1. Decide Which Glass to Treat First
+1. Decide Which Glass to Retrofit First

 - Glass that has caused known collisions.